|Researched by||Dr Heidi Tillin & Jacqueline Hill||Refereed by||This information is not refereed.|

 The species characterizing this biotope group are epifauna or epiflora occurring on rock, which is resistant to subsurface penetration.
 Therefore, ‘penetration’ is 'Not relevant'.
 The assessment for abrasion at the surface only is, therefore, considered to equally represent sensitivity to this pressure’.
 Please refer to ‘abrasion’ above.

 In general, increased suspended particles may enhance food supply (where these are organic in origin) or decrease feeding efficiency (where the particles are inorganic and require greater filtration efforts).
 Very high levels of silt may clog respiratory and feeding organs of the suspension feeding Semibalanus balanoides and clog the gills of Patella vulgata.
 In addition, increased turbidity will decrease light penetration reducing photosynthesis by macroalgae within this biotope.
 Increased levels of particles may increase scour and deposition in the biotope depending on local hydrodynamic conditions, although changes in substratum are assessed through the physical change (to another seabed type) pressure.
-Gyory et al. (2013) found that increased turbidity triggered the release of larvae by Semibalanus balanoides, a response that may allow larval release to be timed with high levels of phytoplankton and at times where predation on larvae may be lowered due to the concentration of particles.
-Storm events that stir up sediments are also associated with larval release (Gyory & Pineda, 2011).
+Gyory et al. (2013) found that increased turbidity triggered the release of larvae by Semibalanus balanoides, a response that may allow the larval release to be timed with high levels of phytoplankton and at times where predation on larvae may be lowered due to the concentration of particles.
+Storm events that stir up sediments are also associated with the larval release (Gyory & Pineda, 2011).

 A significant decrease in suspended organic particles may reduce food input resulting in reduced growth and fecundity of the suspension feeding barnacles.
 However, local primary productivity (phytoplankton and diatom films) may be enhanced where suspended sediments decrease, increasing food supply to both characterizing species.
 Decreased suspended sediment may increase macroalgal competition, enhancing diversity, but is considered unlikely to significantly change the character of the biotope as colonisation by larger brown macroalgae is likely to be limited by wave action in this biotope rather than light limitation.

 Sensitivity assessment.
 The benchmark for this pressure refers to a change in turbidity of one rank on the Water Framework Directive (WFD) scale.
 Where changes in suspended sediment supply were linked to decreased wave action and water flow to enhance settlement, limpets would be sensitive to deposition (see siltation pressures).
-The biotope is considered to be be 'Not sensitive' to a decrease in suspended solids.
+The biotope is considered to be 'Not sensitive' to a decrease in suspended solids.
 An increase in inorganic suspended sediments may negatively affect the feeding of Semibalanus balanoides with some impacts on growth and survival.
 Resistance is therefore assessed as 'Medium' and resilience as 'High' so that sensitivity is assessed as 'Low'.

 More direct evidence to assess this pressure was found for the characterizing species Patella vulgata, than Semibalanus balanoides.
 However, the lower limits of Semibalanus balanoides (as Balanus balanoides) appear to be set by levels of sand inundation on sand-affected rocky shores in New Hamshire (Daly & Mathieson, 1977).